StackToolbox/aws-sam-webpack-plugin/README.md

 <h2 align="center">Background</h2>

 This plugin will build your [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) project using Webpack.
-You can use it to replace of the `sam build` step if every function in your template uses  the `nodejs8.10` or `nodejs10.x` runtime.
+It replaces the `sam build` step if every function in your template uses  the `nodejs8.10` or `nodejs10.x` runtime.
 If your project uses other runtimes then you should look at [Building Apps with SAM, TypeScript and VS Code Debugging](http://www.goingserverless.com/blog/building-apps-with-sam-typescript-and-vscode-debugging).

 The goals for this projects are: